franckysolo/backbone-bootstrap-tabs/README.md

 ```
 npm install -g grunt-contrib-less
 ```
-The link the module to your application
+Then link the module to your application
 ```
 cd my-project
 npm link grunt-contrib-less